Chart Color Schemes

 Menai shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Menai's educational qualifications trail Greater Sydney's benchmarks, with 28.7% of residents aged 15+ holding university degrees compared to 38.0%.
-This gap suggests potential for educational development and skill enhancement.
-Bachelor degrees are the most common (20.2%), followed by postgraduate qualifications (6.0%) and graduate diplomas (2.5%).
-Vocational credentials are also prevalent, with 36.4% of residents aged 15+ holding such qualifications - advanced diplomas at 13.0% and certificates at 23.4%.
+Menai trail's educational qualifications lag behind Greater Sydney's regional benchmarks.
+As of 2021, 28.7% of Menai trail residents aged 15 and above hold university degrees, compared to 38.0% in Greater Sydney.
+This disparity indicates potential for educational development and skills enhancement.
+Bachelor degrees are the most common, with 20.2%, followed by postgraduate qualifications (6.0%) and graduate diplomas (2.5%).

 Frequently Asked Questions - Education